ikasanEIP/IkasanStudio/src/main/java/org/ikasan/studio/io/readme.md

 # Meta Data and Instance Data

 ## Ikasan MetaData Pack
-The pack provides plugin style suppport for
+The pack provides plugin style support for

 * A specific version of Ikasan.
 * An alternative implementation e.g. raw component based, template based, Spring or non Spring based